pluots/udf-suite/README.md

 ## Lipsum

-Uses the [lipsum crate] to generate lipsum strings.
+Uses the [lipsum crate] to generate lipsum strings with a specified word count.

 ```sql